 Michelle Anderson Barth is a criminal defense attorney in private practice since 2003.
 Although Ms. Barth's office is now located in Vermont, her career began in California where she attended law school at the University of California, Davis.
 In law school, Ms. Barth was offered a grant for her public interest work and received a scholarship awarded to exceptional students pursuing a career in criminal defense.

 In 1999, while a second year law student, she also argued and won her first federal appeal - a case of first impression before the Ninth Circuit Court of Appeals brought on behalf of prisoner litigants.
-That experience, coupled with three years as a trial attorney with the renowned federal public defender office in San Diego, solidified her career commitment to the defense of the accused in state and federal court.
+That experience, coupled with three years as a trial attorney with the renowned federal public defender office in San Diego, solidified her career commitment to serving vulnerable population groups.

 Ms. Barth has tried many cases in federal court, both as primary counsel and as supervisory second counsel to new attorneys.
 She has also been brought on as second counsel to assist other attorneys with difficult cases.

 Ms. Barth has been a speaker at federal criminal defense and new attorney training seminars.
 Further, Ms. Barth has taught trial advocacy to law students at California Western School of Law and coached competitive moot court trial teams.

 In 2010, Ms. Barth relocated her office from San Diego to Burlington when her husband, also a federal criminal defense attorney, accepted a position with the Office of the Federal Defender in Vermont.